erikg/adage-ios/README.md

 # Adage-iOS
 Simple demo of an iOS app written in swift that gets JSON from a server and displays it.
+The server posting the JSON is an interface to the UNIX ``fortune'' database with the web interface at http://elfga.com/adage .

 All told, this is about 2.5, maybe 3 hours of work including the server.

+## License
+GPL v2.0
+Copyright (C) 2015 ElfGA Software Solutions, LLC

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Server
 The server is written in common lisp using the UCW framework and is built into the existing web-app at http://elfga.com/adage